zicna/zero-to-zero-frontend/README.md

 - Todo Tree, VS Code extension
    - how to use it...

+## Problems

+### Protected URL routes

+- (so far) we are only protecting NavBar links from showing based of user signed in
+- we need to protect URL bar if user decides to manualy type url that we should not have access to.

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).